 7 stunning rug types from around the world

-The art of carpet and rug weaving has been around for thousands of years.
-In this time, we’ve created beautiful patterns, colour combinations, durable natural fibres, and weaves - all expressing the culture where the rugs originated from.
+The art of carpet and rug weaving has existed for thousands of years.
+During this time, we’ve created beautiful patterns, colour combinations, durable natural fibres, and weaves — all expressing the culture from which the rugs originated.

 Here at Rug.com.au, we love the cultural relevance and versatility of high-quality rugs.
 In this blog, we share some of our favourite rug types from around the world, including Moroccan rugs, Greek shag rugs, Turkish rugs, and many more.